Verdigris Technologies

-Verdigris Technologies is a venture-backed artificial intelligence technology start-up founded in 2011 by Mark Chung, Thomas Chung, and Jonathan Chu, headquartered in the NASA Ames Research Center in the center of Silicon Valley.
+Verdigris Technologies (Verdigris) is an artificial intelligence technology start-up founded in 2011 by Mark Chung, Thomas Chung and Jonathan Chu.
+The company is headquartered in the NASA Ames Research Center located in Silicon Valley in California.

 Verdigris is an AI-powered, IIoT cleantech platform for energy management in commercial and industrial smart buildings.
-Verdigris' technology utilizes proprietary hardware, AI, and software applications to deliver insights about building operations and enable energy savings.
+Verdigris' technology uses proprietary hardware, AI, and software to measure building operations and enable energy savings.
 In 2017, Fast Company named Verdigris one of the world's 10 Most Innovative Companies in Energy.

-Based on the concepts of Nonintrusive load monitoring, the Verdigris energy platform monitors every electrical device in a building by means of monitoring the electrical feeds coming off of the building's circuit panel.
+Based on the concepts of Nonintrusive load monitoring, the Verdigris energy platform monitors every electrical device in a building by monitoring the electrical feeds coming off of the building's circuit panel.
 Verdigris provides data, actionable insights, and automation to help commercial facilities managers increase the energy efficiency of their buildings.
 Areas that Verdigris works to impact include: reducing power usage during peak hours; identifying motor problems that could be using excess energy; and detecting equipment faults before they occur.

 Verdigris' customers include hotels, corporate offices, agriculture and food producers, and manufacturers.
 Early customers included the City of San Jose, Autodesk, and Netflix.
-Today, Verdigris has over 500 systems deployed in the Americas, Europe, the Middle East, Africa, and Asia.
+Verdigris has over 500 systems deployed in the Americas, Europe, the Middle East, Africa, and Asia.
 Notable current customers include Jabil Circuit, Vention Medical, The W Hotel San Francisco (Starwood Hotels), The Orchard Hotel in San Francisco, and The Marriott Marquis in Washington, DC.

-Till date, Verdigris has raised about $15 million in venture funding.
+Verdigris has raised about $15 million in venture funding.
 Verdigris raised $6.7 million in an October 2016 venture capital round that was led by contract manufacturer Jabil and Verizon Ventures.

-Product versions
+Product Versions

 The most recent (5th generation) version of the Verdigris energy platform, Einstein, was formally launched on August 30, 2016, with a live demo at the Jabil Blue Sky Center in San Jose, California.

-According to Engineering.com, “Verdigris claims that Einstein differs from their previous hardware because it is more straightforward to install, and it has an integrated cellular radio.
-Previous equipment from the company required an attachment to an external data connectivity system.”
+According to Engineering.com, "Verdigris claims that Einstein differs from their previous hardware because it is more straightforward to install, and it has an integrated cellular radio.
+Previous equipment from the company required an attachment to an external data connectivity system."

 Services

-“We provide analytics and workflow automation to 24/7 facilities teams to improve operational efficiency, reduce equipment downtime, and save on energy, delivered as a SaaS,” said co-founder Thomas Chung to TechCrunch in March 2016.
+"We provide analytics and workflow automation to 24/7 facilities teams to improve operational efficiency, reduce equipment downtime, and save on energy, delivered as a SaaS," said co-founder Thomas Chung to TechCrunch in March 2016.

 Verdigris smart sensors clamp onto electrical circuits to track a building's energy consumption and send the data securely over Wi-Fi or Verizon 4G/LTE to the cloud.
 Its sensors take hundreds of millions more data points than utility smart meters—every hour.
-This enables Verdigris AI technology and algorithms to “learn” a building's equipment over time.
+This enables Verdigris AI technology and algorithms to "learn" a building's equipment over time.

 Verdigris claims its sensors take hundreds of millions more data points per hour than a utility smart meter.
 Verdigris uses smart sensors that attach to a building's electrical panel wiring.
-This allows Verdigris artificial technology and algorithms to “learn” about a building.
+This allows Verdigris artificial technology and algorithms to "learn" about a building.